An epidural abscess is an infection within the epidural space anywhere in the brain or spinal cord.

 For IEA, CT or MRI are diagnostic with the latter showing more details.
 Nowadays, CT-guided needle aspiration is more frequently used in both entities all across the world.

 SEA can be catastrophic in no time.
 The progression of neurologic deterioration to severe spinal cord dysfunction can occur in a matter of just a few hours, making the diagnosis and treatment imperative.
 The treatment usually comprises decompressive surgery and drainage of the abscess (considered the gold standard under most circumstances), eradication of the primary underlying infectious focus (if detectable), and parenteral antibiotic therapy (to target the likely etiologic agents such as coagulase-negative staphylococci (CoNS), streptococci, and gram-negative rods).
 Most authors treat posterior epidural abscesses by posterior laminectomy, drainage of infected and granulation tissue, and normal saline irrigation.
-The surgeon usually places a drainage system and continue to irrigate the abscess for several days post surgery till the infection is completely resolved.
+The surgeon usually places a drainage system and continue to irrigate the abscess for several days post-surgery until the infection is completely resolved.
 A combination of third-generation cephalosporin (ceftriaxone) with another antimicrobial showing antistaphylococcal activity (rifampicin, nafcillin, or fosfomycin) is recommended.
 Physicians should treat patients with antibiotic therapy for 4 to 6 weeks unless there is associated osteomyelitis, in which case they should continue the treatment for 6 to 8 weeks.

-With posteriorly located abscesses which are extensive and spread out, one can use CT-guided needle aspiration instead of surgery in select cases with no major spinal cord compression signs or neurologic deficit.
+With posteriorly located abscesses that are extensive and spread out, one can use CT-guided needle aspiration instead of surgery in select cases with no major spinal cord compression signs or neurologic deficit.
 Highly selected patients with no neurologic deficit or patients who have a contraindication to surgery or absolutely do not want it, might be treated medically with high dose antibiotics.
 One should be cautious when applying such none-surgical methods.

 IEA treatment usually requires a combination of a drainage procedure and antibiotic therapy, like most abscesses.
 Someone can use craniotomy or simple burr holes for drainage.
 If it involves the dura, graft or other occlusive approaches might be helpful.
 After clinicians get samples and cultures, they should start antibiotics as soon as possible.
 Since this is a relatively rare disease, information available for antibiotic choice is mostly anecdotal.
 They should choose antibiotics for Streptococcus, Hemophilus, and anaerobes to cover infections that have spread from ear, sinuses or other areas of head and neck.
 Third-generation cephalosporins plus vancomycin plus metronidazole is one regimen.
 They can then change treatment based on cultures and sensitivities.
 Vancomycin does not cross the blood-brain barrier; therefore, some authors advocate using Rifampin in its place while others consider a short course of steroids.
 Linezolid and daptomycin have also been used, but data of their efficacy is very limited.
-Antibiotic therapy is usually 6 to 8 weeks of intravenous agents since oral agents will probably not achieve a therapeutic level in CSF that is needed for cure.
+Antibiotic therapy is usually 6 to 8 weeks of intravenous agents since oral agents will probably not achieve a therapeutic level in CSF that is needed for a cure.
 Clinicians might manage sinus-related IEA in children without cranial drainage procedures if they can do an effective sinus drainage procedure and the abscess is not showing signs of increased ICP.

 Clinicians must evaluate all patients who experience acute or progressive back pain, fever, and local spine tenderness for the possibility of the SEA.
 Despite its sometimes subtle and variable presentation, the diagnosis needs to be considered promptly.
 Not all symptoms and signs classically attributed to an epidural abscess are present in every patient; especially children may exhibit only atypical features.
 In patients with a chronic course, fever and systemic complaints may be minimal.
 Research series have noted that half of the patients with SEA are diagnosed as something else during early evaluations.